Summer Course of Study

 - Get the signatures of your District Superintendent and the Board of Ordained Ministry Local Pastor Registrar for your Annual Conference.
 Signatures of both the DS and LPR, plus your signature, are required for registration and financial assistance.

-Mail your completed registration form (with all the signatures) and payment to the Course of Study office no later than March 31.
+- Mail your completed registration form (with all the signatures) and registration fee to the Course of Study office no later than March 31.
 You will not be officially enrolled in COS until your registration paperwork and fees have been submitted and processed by the COS office.
-The registration deadline for summer school is March 31, 2016.
-If you register after the March 31 deadline the registration fees increase to $200 for one session and $400 for two sessions.
+The registration deadline for summer school is March 31.
+If you register after the March 31 deadline, the registration fees increase.

 Click here to close